4-1-3-2 Formation – The Ultimate Coaching Guide

 The 4-1-3-2 formation is one of the most popular setups in modern soccer, and for good reason.

-With the right players, it offers good balance, exceptional spacing, and endless attacking options.
+With the right players, it offers great balance, exceptional spacing, and endless attacking options.

 Success in this shape relies heavily on a dominant midfield anchor and a well-rounded partner.